apache/drill/blog/_posts/en/2021-07-09-streaming-data-from-the-rest-api.md

 ---
 layout: post
-title: "Streaming data from Drill REST API"
+title: "Streaming data from the Drill REST API"
 code: streaming-data-from-the-drill-rest-api
 excerpt: The release of Apache Drill 1.19 saw a major change under the hood of Drill's REST API with the introduction of a streaming data path for query results moving from Drill and over the network to the initiating client.
 The result is better memory utilisation, less blocking and a more reliable API.